loyalperson268/WhatsApp-Fraud-Indian-Amazon-Gift-Card-Seller/README.md

-# WhatsApp Telegram Amazon gift Card Flipkart Gift Card Seller and other
+# Fraud/Scam People on WhatsApp Telegram selling Amazon gift Card Flipkart Gift Card Seller plus other
 Scammer Alert Fraud Alert to Indian

 BEWARE of this kind of person & Don't Fall for it: FRUAD, SCAM..